joakim/entofu/README.md

 **Why did you make an encoding that's less size efficient than Base64?**

 > Because size efficiency isn't the only metric.
 Length, appearance and ease of use can be just as important, if not more important.
 Storage is cheap, screen estate is not.
-Still, its size efficiency is better than hexadecimal and the standard UUID text format.
+Still, the size efficiency isn't all that bad, it's better than hexadecimal and the standard UUID text format.

 **Shouldn't an encoding use readable and typable characters?**